What are the important Queries in SQL?

 You

-, put the name of the table and define in brackets the names
+can create a table using CREATE TABLE.
+After CREATE TABLE, put the name of the table and define in brackets the names

 of the columns and their data types.
 In this example, we want to create the

-with integer as the data type and name
+table tab with two columns: id with integer as the data type and name limited to a maximum of 50 characters.

 Code